dfavenfre/Deep_Neural_Networks/README.md

 If you're new to neural networks, start with our Getting Started Guide.
 This guide will introduce you to the basics of neural networks, deep learning frameworks, and the tools you'll need for development.

 # Guides
-Our guides cover a wide range of tasks and topics within neural network development.
+The guides cover a wide range of tasks and topics within neural network development.
 You can explore guides on the following topics:

+## Regression
+Master how to predict continuous values with neural networks

 ## Image Classification
 Learn how to build and train neural networks for image classification tasks.
-Our guides provide step-by-step instructions and best practices for achieving high accuracy.
+The guides provide step-by-step instructions and best practices for achieving high accuracy.

 ## Object Detection
 Master the art of object detection using neural networks.
 We'll walk you through the process of detecting and localizing objects in images or videos.